Macy's, Inc.: Acquisition of Macy's

 In 2001 Federated acquired Liberty House of Hawaii as it emerged from Chapter 11 bankruptcy.
 It was managed as part of Macy's West and all the store names were changed to Macy's.
+The department store chain Stern's, a division of Federated, ceased operations in 2001 and most of its stores became Macy's stores.

 In 2005, Federated agreed to sell its credit card business to Citigroup.